jliphard/wearable_nRF52_iOS/README.md

 # wearable_iOS
 This is an iOS app for communicating with an nRF52-based wearable.
 The app assumes you are using your own custom BLE service.
-In general, you will have to have to modify some of the code realted to the BLE services to get it to work with your wearable.
+In general, you will have to modify some of the code realted to the BLE services to get it to work with your particular wearable.

 The code started out as a simple modification of Nordic's excellent nRF toolbox (https://github.com/NordicSemiconductor/IOS-nRF-Toolbox).